 - What does success look like in this role and how will I be measured?

 - What are the high-level team structures?
 How do teams collaborate?

 The phone screening portion of the interviews usually begins with a brief conversation with our community & talent associate.
 You can expect to chat about your interest in this role, motivation for looking for a new role, and your search timeline.
 The goal is to confirm a high-level fit.
 Please be ready to:

 If our Community & Talent Associate decides to proceed, we’ll schedule the next conversation with our founder.

 This section of the interview process allows you to ask more specific questions to learn about Visor, the role and the responsibilities.
 Our founder typically asks you to open the meeting by asking your own questions.
 Then, he will ask you some introductory questions about your career goals, motivation for taking the meeting, and expectations about a new role.
 Please be ready to chat about your career ambitions for the next few years and what types of company cultures you thrive in.

 What success looks like

 These calls are helpful for information gathering.
 We’re looking for your honesty and want to ensure that you’ll happy with the role, and that we’ll feel that you may be a good fit for it based on your interest and experience.

-Role-specific topics for Content Marketing Specialist
+Role-specific topics for marketing candidates

 Marketing interviews at Visor